ideaconsult/Toxtree.js/README.md

 jToxKit
 =======

-A kit of frontends for accessing toxicological web services, based on [AMBIT](http://ambit.sourceforge.net).
+A kit of front-ends for accessing toxicological web services, based on [AMBIT](http://ambit.sourceforge.net).
 It is designed to provide easy-to-integrate approach for using any or all of available front ends in third-party web pages.
 Each different front-end is referred as _kit_.
 Currently available are:

 - `study` - IUCTL
-- `toxtree` - a Web front end to OpenTox services.
+- `tree` - a Web front end to OpenTox services.
 Currently developed as standalone web front-end and soon-to-be integrated in the kit.
 Described [below](#Toxtree.js).

 The toolkit is intended to be used by non-programmers, and thus it's integration process is rather simple - referring two files and marking a placeholder in HTML of where all the structure to be inserted.
 However, it relies that certain external libraries like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.